forumk2/GUT_v9_Release/README.md

    - Record band of {residual, MGUT, τ}.
 Winner should remain in the “safe τ / tight residual” zone.

 6. **Threshold modeling**
-   - Replace Δα “fudge” with **explicit heavy multiplet thresholds** from your spectrum where possible (or bracket with plausible ranges).
+   - Replace Δα “fudge” with **explicit heavy multiplet thresholds** from the spectrum where possible (or bracket with plausible ranges).
    - Verify qualitative stability of MGUT and τ.

 7. **Integrator / step-size stability**